jwaliszko/ExpressiveAnnotations/README.md

 #####Signatures:

 ```
-RequiredIfAttribute([string Expression],
+RequiredIfAttribute(string expression,
                     [bool AllowEmptyOrFalse] ...) - Validation attribute which indicates that
 					                                annotated field is required when computed
 													result of given logical expression is true.
-AssertThatAttribute([string Expression], ...)     - Validation attribute, executed for non-null
+AssertThatAttribute(string expression)            - Validation attribute, executed for non-null
                                                     annotated field, which indicates that
 													assertion given in logical expression has
 													to be satisfied, for such field to be
 													considered as valid.

-  Expression        - Gets or sets the logical expression based on which requirement condition
+  expression        - The logical expression based on which requirement condition is computed.
-	                  is computed.
   AllowEmptyOrFalse - Gets or sets a flag indicating whether the attribute should allow empty or
 	                  whitespace strings or false boolean values (null never allowed).
 ```